Skip to content Skip to sidebar Skip to footer

 This Sleepy Town Was The Site Of The Only Witch Trial In Ohio

-As the United States emerged as a nation, the fear of witches cast a long and sinister shadow over its early years.
+As the United States emerged as a nation, fear of witches cast a long and sinister shadow over its early years.
 While the infamous Salem witch trials of 1692 in Massachusetts are well-documented, lesser-known but equally disturbing trials occurred in other states, including Ohio.

 bethel ohio history